Fix Invalid or Misspelled ARIA Attributes

 aria-labelledby(one word), notaria-labelled-by. - Inventing attributes: Only use attributes defined in the WAI-ARIA specification.

-- Copying code without checking: Stack Overflow answers sometimes contain typos.
+- Copying code without checking: Stack Overflow answers often contain typos.
 Verify against MDN or W3C.

 The most commonly used valid attributes: